A major update to Google reviews now prompts customers to select which positive or negative attributes apply to your towing company.

 Once the review is submitted, these attributes are displayed at the top of that review as either Positive or Critical for towing leads to consider.

-For Lift Marketing Group Level II & III clients, these Positive or Critical Attributes are also displayed within the Customer Activity portion of the Reputable Reviews Dashboard.
+For Lift Marketing Group Classic & Professional clients, these Positive or Critical Attributes are also displayed within the Customer Activity portion of the Reputable Reviews Dashboard.

 You can also filter all reviews by either Positive or Critical Attributes.
 To do so, from the Customer Activity page: